data-forge-notebook/data-forge-notebook/README.md

 pnpm run compile
 ```

-Compiled JavaScript code is output to `ts-build`.
+Compiled JavaScript code is output to the `build` subdirectory for each project.

 ## Run automated tests